sobaba-12/sim_and_scat/content/parameterisation/off_the_shelf.md

 # Off-the-shelf potentials

-In an effort to counter the problem of having to develop a new forcefield *every* time someone wanted to perform a molecular dynamics simulation, a variety of off-the-shelf potentials have been developed.
+In an effort to counter the problem of developing a new forcefield *every* time a different MD simulation is to be performed, a variety of off-the-shelf potentials have been developed.
-These are *general* forcefields that are designed to be applied to any system.
+These aspire to be *general* forcefields to be applied to any system.

-Although these potential models has been developed with the aim of *generality*, they should still be used with **caution**.
+Although these potential models are developed with the aim of *generality*, they should still be used with **caution**.
 The chemistry of your system may not directly match the system used in the potential generation, which can lead to systematic errors in your the simulations.

 Some examples of off-the-shelf potentials include: